anjuthomas/nodeOIDCMsg/README.md

 ## How to serialize a JWT type using a token profile

 To sign a JWT with the Basic ID Token, call the token’s toJWT method with the secret and any additional options that need to be passed like “algorithm”.
+A secretOrPublicKey is a string or buffer containing either the secret for HMAC algorithms, or the PEM encoded public key for RSA and ECDSA

 ```
 var signedJWT = basicIdToken.toJWT('shhhh');